ossec/ossec-docs/docs/manual/ossec-architecture.rst

 The manager is the central piece of the OSSEC deployment.
 It stores the file integrity checking databases, the logs, events and system auditing entries.
-All the rules, decoders and major configuration options are stored centrally in the manager, making easy to administer even a large number of agents.
+All the rules, decoders and major configuration options are stored centrally in the manager, making it easy to administer even a large number of agents.

 Agents
 ~~~~~~